Semi-detached island nation faces EU isolation

 "This is the moment when we have to start completely renegotiating our relationship," Conservative eurosceptic member of parliament Bernard Jenkin told Sky News.
 "We are going to be a satellite on the edge of what is going to be an economic superpower."

-London Mayor Boris Johnson, a fellow Conservative who, like Cameron, attended the elite private school Eton College, welcomed the prime minister's performance and, using a sporting metaphor, said his leader "had played a blinder".
+London Mayor Boris Johnson, a fellow Conservative who, like Cameron, attended the public school Eton College, welcomed the prime minister's performance and, using a sporting metaphor, said his leader "had played a blinder."

 One EU diplomat summed up the outcome of the Brussels summit as: "Britain seethes, Germany sulks, and France gloats."